skyzyx/resume-jessika-parman/README.md

 * **Warehouse:** Receiving and validating inventory, scheduling workers and resources for customer jobs, loading trucks for customer jobs, certified for forklift training and safety.

+<div class="page-break"></div>

 ## Work Experience & Notable Projects

 ### [Bark King Blower Truck Service](https://barkking.com) — Woodinville, WA
 #### Office Manager (January 2019—Present)

-Short description of the role:

-* intervierwing

-* training, , employee manuals, insurance manual,

-* worked with HR company to ensure compliance

-* streamlining - writing orders by hand on paper, computer-based entry (gdocs/excel/ordering program).
-CRM.

-coordinating while working remotely return calls follow-through on meetings reviews getting orders scheduling quotes/estimates

-complain about plate full; had questions, take away task delegated, training, given opportuinioty to try; checked in more often no reviews; 360 or otherwise

-implemented safety meetings/checks.
-check equipment; outfitted for the job; raingear; high viz vests make sure that employees were engaged and happy/productive "health" check of the team
+* Improved the the interview process to have fewer false-positives.
+Adopted revisions to the employee manual, insurance manuals, and training guides.
+Collaborated with H.R. company to ensure legal compliance.
+Invested in ensuring employees were engaged, happy, and productive.
+Wanted to implemented safety meetings, checked equipment, and ensure proper outfitting for the job (e.g., raingear, high-visibility vests).

-saved co money by price comparing negotiating with vendors over price marketing differently; did not follow through; websites
+* Saved money through price comparisons, and negotiating with vendors over prices.
-    ensured that online presence is more profrswsional and well-known presence at trade shows
-    email marketing, coupons

-snail mailed invoices

-12 paper calendars, hand-wrote and erased scheduling calendars, had to go to a completely different room upstairs
+* There was active resistance to digital solutions.
+While many of these are still unimplemented, I proposed meaningful improvements to our productivity by:

+  * Moving the job schedules into a shared, digital calendar that was reviewable by everyone.

+  * Moving documents and spreadsheets into a modern office-document solution like Google Docs or Microsoft Office 365.

+  * Speed up the ability to pay by migrating from paper invoices being snail-mailed to customers, over to web-based invoicing.

+  * Adopting a CRM would have made it easier to divide the work and respond to customer requests in a more timely manner.

-* Learnings from the role
+  * Migrating from hand-written orders to computer-based entry.

-Learned how not to run a business
-Learned how nbot to manage other people
-Communication with employees is vital to smooth operations Communication with customers/touchpoints
-Pissed off customers; lack comm; timeliness; lost business; delegation Developing trust among your team Delegating/partnership/up/down has ability to be better, but small mind/ego/micromanagement prevents success shows appreciation with dinners, events, gifts
+* Wanted to explore having a professional-grade online presence, presence at trade shows, email marketing, coupons.

+* Wanted to receive training for the office tasks that the owner "owned".
+Wanted to increase the cross-training, and follow the [Kanban] style of working together against a shared queue of tasks.

+* Transparent communication with employees is vital to smooth operations; paying attention to customer touchpoints; poor customer communication and a lack of timeliness leads to lost business and customer distrust; better delegation can make the office more efficient; learned that an inability to adapt, thinking small, having a big ego, and micromanagement will actively prevent the success of your business.

 ### [Thermo Tech Coatings](http://www.thermotechcoatings.com) — Monroe, WA
 #### Office Manager (November 2018–January 2019)

-My job was to keep the office organized and running for a husband & wife who had purchased the business and were brand-new to this industry.

-* Was (metaphorically) thrown into a burning building.
-Managed both the office as well as the production floor.
-Managed 15 employees, some of whom only spoke spanish.
-Listened and learned about the needs of the floor workers.
-Worked with powder companies to become knowledgable enough in the products to be able to train.
+* Managed the office + production floor + 15 employees.
+Worked with powder vendors to become knowledgable enough to train.
 Scheduled training seminars to perform demos and teach techniques.

-* There was a fire shortly after I started which shut down production.
-Coordinated the ordering, delivery, and pickup of replacement parts; followed-up with the fire department to schedule inspections to ensure we were up-to-code, had appropriate safety equipment, etc. Production fell behind and the owners were unavailable, I took the initiative to step-in and ensure work got done, assigned tasks, performed quality control and training on-the-fly.
-Met deadlines in a "powder keg" environment, and was able to handle the stress of the production floor.
+* After a fire, scheduled fire department inspections to ensure we were up-to-code and had appropriate safety equipment.
+Took the initiative to step-in and address production issues, assigned tasks, performed quality control and training on-the-fly.
+Met deadlines in a "powder keg" environment and was able to handle the stress of the production floor.

-* Owner was performing door-to-door sales and avoiding the CRM.
-Took over responsibilities for customer callbacks, qualifying customers and pre-sales leads.
+* Took over responsibilities for customer callbacks, qualifying customers and pre-sales leads.
 Managed the in-house ordering system, the order forms/processes, invoicing, and account reconciliation.
-Inventory was performed for the first time in 10 years.

-* Learned that without capable management, the business will not succeed.
-Employees look up to the people in charge.
-They know what's going on.
-Honest conversations with the team and operating with transparency and without ego is key to happy/trusting teams.
+* Employees look up to the people in charge.
+Operating with transparency and without ego is key to happy/trusting teams.

 ### [Synthetic Turf Northwest](https://www.syntheticturfnorthwest.com) — Monroe, WA
 #### Office Manager (February 2017–November 2018)

-Made a name for myself by being a utility player that was able to fill all roles (e.g., office, warehouse, vendor management, event coordination).
-Was also the owner's personal assistant.

-* Worked with the owner to adopt the [Lean] methodology (including [Kanban]) to eliminate waste and increase organization and efficiency.
-Adapted my approach to inventory management to align with _Lean_ principles.
-Performed the intitial inventory of all items, and designed a process to keep track of where inventory was used.
-Optimized the re-order workflow to ensure that we never ran out of materials unexpectedly.
-With a second rented warehouse, there was more inventory and management that was required across multiple locations.
+* Adopted the [Lean] methodology (including [Kanban]) to eliminate waste and increase organization and efficiency.
+Performed the intitial inventory of all items and designed a process to keep track of where inventory was used.
+Optimized the re-order workflow.
+Inventory management was required across multiple locations.
 Negotiated with vendors for better pricing.

-* Worked with logistics companies to ensure on-time deliveries for all work materials; incoming inventory management; quality control to ensure customer satisfaction; nearly all materials were project-specific.
-Worked to ensure that we always had the correct materials on-hand for the installation jobs, and that we had as little money as possible tied-up in unsellable inventory.
-Posted ads on Facebook and Craiglist for any scrap materials left over from installations.
-Was responsible for operating the turf cutter so that we could cut-to-spec.
+* Worked with logistics companies to ensure on-time deliveries; performed quality control to ensure customer satisfaction; materials were project-specific.
+Ensured that we always had the correct materials on-hand for jobs, and avoided tying-up unsellable inventory.
+Sold leftover scrap materials online.
+Operated the turf cutter so that we could cut-to-spec.

-* Improved sales with vendor events.
-Performed cost analysis, booth design and supplies, and scheduling the team and equipment to operate the booth.
-Events cost an average of $2,500-5,000, ran for 3-5 days, 8-12 hours per day, with 1-2 people operaring the booth; out of 50 leads, roughly 10-15 were qualified leads that converted into sales.
-Each job was a minimum of $5,000, and the owner wanted to make back a minimum of 2.5× his event investment.
-For each sale, I would up-sell additional products and services.
+* Vendor events: Performed cost analysis, booth design and supplies, and scheduling the booth team/equipment.
+A $2,500-5,000 event generated 50 leads (avg).
+Roughly 10-15 were qualified leads that converted into sales ($5,000 minumum).
+Up-sold additional products and services.

 * Completed a full CRM implementation.
-This required a full understanding for how the business worked.
 Managed the sales funnel from the website, and engaged with customers to qualify the leads.
-Aligned with owner's vision for a tangible solution with online leads, filter of hot/cold leads, and setting-up consultation appointments.
+Aligned with owner's vision for online leads, filter of hot/cold leads, and setting-up consultation appointments.

-* Customer "touchpoints" refer to every single point where a customer interacts with your company/brand.
-By focusing on those touchpoints, and making each of those distinct experiences positive ones for the customer, it makes a huge difference in the quality of customer relationships and the trust they have in you.
-Example touchpoints are: When we're responding over email/Twitter/Facebook, greeting them when we meet them, answering their questions, in the time it takes to follow-up, in how we support them on the long-tail of the sales cycle, etc.

-* Experienced and participated in "360-degree" performance reviews.
-These included a self-review, a review of your manager, and a review of your peers.
-Others would do the same, ensuring that the review feedback was well-rounded and multi-directional.
-Everybody has areas where they can improve, and this was a great way to learn about growth opportunities in a company that encouraged growth.
+* Participated in "360-degree" performance reviews (self-review, reviewed manager, reviewed peers).
+Review feedback was well-rounded and multi-directional.

 * Learned that Kanban doesn't work if there's no accountability/reinforcement; learned the importance of a good workflow; learned the value of self-reflection and understanding your personal strengths/weaknesses; learned that team morale is critical (e.g., team outings); learned the value of earning the trust of your peers (e.g., we all rise and fall together).

-* Learned about the recruiting, interviewing, hiring, and training processes.
-Learned as much about making the right decisions as about avoiding the wrong decisions.
-Made some mistakes in retrospect, but learned from them so that the next time would be more effective.

 ### [A Better Handyman](https://www.abetterhandyman.org) — Mountlake Terrace, WA
 #### Office Manager (December 2016–February 2017)